clap-rs/clap/CONTRIBUTING.md

 1. `git rebase` into concise commits and remove `--fixup`s or `wip` commits (`git rebase -i HEAD~NUM` where `NUM` is number of commits back to start the rebase)
 2. Push your changes back to your fork (`git push origin $your-branch`)
 3. Create a pull request against `master`!
 (You can also create the pull request first, and we'll merge when ready.
 This a good way to discuss proposed changes.)

+PR expectations:
+- PRs remain small and focused
+ - If needed, we can put changes behind feature flags as they evolve
+- Commits are atomic (i.e. do a single thing)
+- Commits are in [Conventional Commit](conventionalcommits.org/) style

+We recognize that these are ideals and we don't want lack of comfort with git to get in the way of contributing.
+If you didn't do these, bring it up with the maintainers and we can help work around this.

 ## Conditions for fulfilling a bounty: